jdob/ocp-onboard/integration.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. warning::
-  Operations on secutiry context constraints can only be performed
+  Operations on security context constraints can only be performed
   by an admin user, including listing or describing existing SCCs.

 Security Context Constraints (SCC for short) define a set of access